A Brief Guide to Time Management

 4. Ability to realize goals

-Individuals who practice good time management are able to better achieve goals and objectives, and to do so in a shorter length of time.
+Individuals who practice good time management are able to better achieve goals and objectives, and do so in a shorter length of time.

 List of Tips for Effective Time Management